 This is a commercial solution.
 Most honey is heated to make packing easier.
 Honey can be very viscous which slows down the packaging process significantly.

 Most commercial traders heat the honey to ensure that the entire batch is the same temperature, making it less viscous.
 Honey is also pasteurized to avoid possible contamination.

-As a result, you may find some commercial brands take longer to crystallize then the honey you harvested in your back yard.
+As a result, you may find some commercial brands take longer to crystallize than the honey you harvested in your backyard.